PAH Emission Spectra and Band Ratios for Arbitrary Radiation Fields with the Single Photon Approximation: Validation

 In contrast, the 15\,\AA\ PAH spectra diverge sharply as $U$ is increased.
 While $U=1$ and $U=10$ agree to better than 5\% at $3 < \lambda/\mu{\rm m} < 20$, the $U=100$ spectrum differs by more than 20\% over most of that range.
 Clearly the SPA is a poor approximation for a 15\,\AA\ PAH once the radiation field much exceeds $U=10$.
 Given the fairly good agreement between the $U=1$ and $U=100$ spectra when integrated over a fiducial grain size distribution (Figure~\ref{fig:size_integrated_spectrum}), the 15\,\AA\ PAHs must contribute modestly to the total emission at $\lambda \lesssim 10\,\mu$m.

-Figure~\ref{fig:residuals} presents a detailed comparison between the $U=1$ \citet{Draine2021} spectra of 5 and 15\,\AA\ PAHs and the corresponding spectra computed with our SPA framework.
+Figure~\ref{fig:residuals} presents a detailed comparison between the $U=1$ \citet{Draine2021} spectra of 5 and 15\,\AA\ PAHs and the corresponding spectra computed with our SPA framework (equivalent to the SPA residuals shown in Figure~\ref{fig:single_grain_spectrum}).
 Because multi-photon effects have been demonstrated to be modest at this low $U$ value, this figure principally highlights disagreements between models.
-We find that the \citet{Draine2021} spectra are reproduced by our SPA approach to within $\simeq$5\% accuracy between 3 and 12\,$\mu$m.
+We find that the \citet{Draine2021} spectra are reproduced by our SPA approach to within 3\% accuracy between 3 and 20\,$\mu$m.

 Striking in Figure~\ref{fig:residuals} are the sharp features near the peaks of the PAH emission features.
 These are artifacts of the interpolation procedure used to compute the \citet{Draine2021} spectra: the wavelength sampling of $C_{\rm abs}$ is insufficient to resolve the features, and so large relative errors can be produced near wavelengths where the spectrum is changing rapidly.
 Because of the computational efficiency of the SPA framework, we employ $C_{\rm abs}$ at very high spectral resolution to fully resolve the PAH features and correct these errors.